keatura/my-ordinary-vault-md/Andefaelt/Sessions/01_Kalivny Arc/Andefaelt Session 5.md

 ## Intro

 Waking up on Friday morning, three of you find yourselves in Bolt's apartment, Mizuki and Black Mamba upstairs and Hearsay on her couch.
 Bolt is already up and currently making a quick breakfast of toasted bread, eggs and bacon with fruit.
 One of you arrives back in Kalivny via a small civilian ship.
+Ezaren, you find yourself at the Kalivny Port, about an hour before where you have to be.

 ## Potential Scenes